Axio-Lab/verxio-beta/README.md

 7. User Receives Metaplex Core NFT
-   ├─> NFT appears in wallet (supports Metaplex standards) ├─> Displays voucher value, expiry, and redemption status ├─> If token voucher: can withdraw tokens from NFT's wallet └─> Can use NFT for payment at Verxio Checkout
+   ├─> NFT appears in wallet (supports Metaplex standards) ├─> Displays voucher value, expiry, and redemption status ├─> If token voucher: can withdraw tokens from the NFT's wallet └─> Can use NFT for payment at Verxio Checkout
 ```